soydantech/neo-flip-privacy-policy/index.md

 ## Introduction

-NeoFlip ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and disclose information when you use our mobile application **NeoFlip** (the "App").
+Neo Flip ("we", "our", or "us") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and disclose information when you use our mobile application **Neo Flip** (the "App").

 ## Information We Collect